bharath-elastic/es_mtenancy/README.md

 # es_mtenancy
-Tool to create a multi-tenancy setup for training and workshops.
-Based on a csv that has spaces, roles and users to be created and assigned.
-User will be assiged corresponding role and role will have acccess to corresponding space.
-Spaces here are strictly used for multitenancy purposes and hence all features will be visible.
+Tool to create a multi-tenancy setup for training and workshops based on a csv that has spaces, roles and users to be created and assigned.
+Users will be assigned corresponding roles and roles will have acccess to corresponding spaces in the csv rows.
+Spaces here are only used for setting up multitenancy purposes and hence all features will be enabled.

 ## Installation